Nutrition Sciences

 Clinical Track/Dietetic Internship Accreditation

 The Clinical Track / Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and is designed to prepare entry-level dietitians for careers in a variety of health care, wellness, and community settings.
-Admission to this track is awarded on a competitive basis through a national matching process using the Dietetic Internship Centralized Application Service (DICAS) portal and D&D Digital.
+Admission to this track is awarded on a competitive basis through the Dietetic Internship Centralized Application Service (DICAS) portal.
 Upon acceptance into the Dietetic Internship, you must then apply to be admitted to the UAB Graduate School.

 An onsite internship is offered in Birmingham, and offsite in Huntsville, Mobile, and Montgomery.
 Upon completion of the program, graduates are eligible to take the national examination to become a Registered Dietitian Nutritionist (RDN).